Get the e-Book

 How to Break a Clay Pot for a Fairy Garden

 That's easy - break one yourself!
 There are a few tips that I've found useful.
-As the clay shatters, it makes sharp edges, so some thought about safety is in order.
+As the clay shatters, watch out!
+It makes sharp edges, so wear gloves and safety glasses to protect your hands and eyes.

 Always wear safety goggles or glasses to prevent shards from going in your eyes.
 That's paramount.